apigee/api-platform-samples/README.md

 ## `/tools`

-* `deploy.py`: Uploads an API proxy to an organization on the Apigee Edge platform and then deploys it to the environment specified.
+* `deploy.py`: Uploads an API proxy to an organization on the Apigee Edge API Services platform and then deploys it to the environment specified.

-* `proxy_gen.sh`: A simple script that interacts with the Apigee Edge to locally generate an API proxy scaffold.
+* `proxy_gen.sh`: A simple script that interacts with the API Services platform to locally generate an API proxy scaffold.

 # Get help and interact with other API developers